Skip to main content

 For example, if the implementation of evaluate_expression just passed the input to eval under the hood, that could be a serious vulnerability, but Atheris will not be able to detect this as an issue because it can’t tell the difference between intended functionality and an unexpected bug.

-We’ll talk more about this topic in the next post, but the upshot is that to catch security bugs you typically need a “bug oracle”, some way of programmatically detecting a problem and reporting it.
+We’ll talk more about this topic in a future post, but the upshot is that to catch security bugs you typically need a “bug oracle”, some way of programmatically detecting a problem and reporting it.

 But for now we can at least do a little more to understand what our corpus actually got us.